flaviens/gsoc-sim-mem/documentation.md

 #### Scheduling strategy

-The implemented scheduling strategy is a mainstream and representative strategy.
+The implemented scheduling strategy is a well-known and representative strategy.
 The delay calculator has been designed in a way that the scheduling strategy can reasonably easily be extended: the request ages are explicitly maintained; the outstanding entries are stored and accessible concurrently.
 This provides support for more complex scheduling strategies implementations.